frankxsu11ivan/T-40-/README.md

 Due to some improbably low flight prices, the cheapest itinerary would be JFK -> ATL -> ORD -> LAX, costing $440.

 Solution
 Let's first think about how we would approach this problem without the constraint of limiting our traveler to k connections.
-This reduces to finding the shortest path between two points in a graph, which can be efficiently solved using Dijkstra's algorithm.
+This reduces to finding the shortest path between two points in a graph, which can be efficiently solved using Dijkstra's algorithm...

 We will maintain a heap that is keyed on the total cost of the journey so far, and which additionally holds the current node and the accumulated path.
 Initially, this heap will store a single item representing the fact that it costs nothing to begin at our source airport.